-On average, Canoe is putting more ads in each VOD program.
+Canoe is putting more ads in each VOD program on average.
 During fourth-quarter breaks in the middle of programs, an average of 4.04 ads ran in the fourth quarter, up from 3.73 a year ago.
-During pre-roll, 1.17 ads appear, up from 1.1, with 1.41 appearing in post-roll, up from 1.02.
+During pre-roll, 1.17 ads appear, up from 1.1 with 1.41 appearing in post-roll, up from 1.02.

 During the fourth quarter nearly all of the impressions came from mid-roll ads.
-There were 5.9 billion impressions in mid-roll, compared with 969 million in pre-roll and 102 million in post roll ads.
+There were 5.9 billion impressions in mid-roll, compared to 969 million in pre-roll and 102 million in post roll ads.

-Campaigns that employ frequency capping put that cap at two impressions, on average.
+Campaigns that employ frequency capping put that cap at two impression on average.

 The ads are overwhelmingly run completely.
 In mid-roll, 99% of the ads run to completion.
 In pre-roll, it’s 90.2% and in post-roll its’s 93.4%.

 VOD viewing and ad delivery peaks during the weekend.
-Canoe delivered 1.196 billion impression on Sundays and 1.185 billion on Saturdays, the two biggest days of the week during the fourth quarter.
+On Sunday, Canoe delivered 1.196 billion impression on Sundays and 1.185 billion on Saturdays, the two biggest days of the week during the fourth quarter.

 Canoe inserts ads in programming in 36 million households service by Charter Spectrum, Comcast and Cox, up from 35 million households a year ago.
 Those operators own Canoe as a joint venture.

 (Photo via espensorvik's Flickr.
 Photo taken on May 12, 2011.
 Attributed using Creative Commons License 2.0.
 Photo was resized to fit 16x9 aspect ratio)